thechrisroberts/tippy/readme.txt

 * calcpos ('parent/document'): Calculate the tooltip link position relative to its parent or to the whole document.

 == Changelog ==

+= 6.1.3 =
+* Adjusted subtips to increase max number of tips to somewhere around 640k, which should be enough for anyone.

 = 6.1.2 =
 * Fixed an issue with subtips having line breaks